Introduction

 Toggle Extraction

-Push and tilt to remove through the hole.
+Push and tilt to maneuver it out through the hole.

 Post-Removal Wall Repair